scottybrown/unsleepify/README.md

 Uses Spotify, who have a history of banning such use of their API.
 This is not for app stores - this is for me and mine.

 ## TODO
-- Alarm uses alarm volume not main volume
-- todos in code
-- skip song
+- skip song, because that one Sigur Ros song is just too much
-- make set and unset the same button
 - Properly format time of currently set alarm
-- My spinners to select time are cool, but an input box would be nicer
+- Improve UI for text and buttons
 - Notification before and during alarm for easy access, no surprises, good experience
 - Show art for song being played - either in notification like Spotify, or whole background
 - Configure a playlist in GUI rather than a hardcoded list